 Kettles flew a lone helicopter back to the ambush site and recovered the soldiers amidst a hail of gunfire and mortar explosions.

 “You’re so engrossed with what’s going on you really don’t have time to get scared,” he said.

 For his heroism that day Kettles was awarded a Distinguished Service Cross, a combat decoration ranked second only to the Medal of Honor.

 Kettles retired from the military in 1978 and completed undergraduate and master’s degree at Eastern Michigan University.
 He also developed the aviation management program at EMU’s college of technology.

-Kettles said there was a lot of social turmoil resulting from the Vietnam War.“It was an unpopular war, but most wars after World War II, with the communication advances, became very unpopular,” he said.
+Kettles said there was a lot of social turmoil resulting from the Vietnam War.

 Jerry Towler is a volunteer at the YAM and also flew Hueys into combat during the Vietnam War.
 He agrees the era in American history was fiery and complicated.